 The reservoir is in a residential area, so please be respectful and considerate to those who live nearby.

 Drayton is a shared water with the sailing club.
 Together we work very hard to keep everyone safe when sailing is taking place, generally on a Sunday.
-Pegs 36a and 37 are closed during sailing hours.
+Pegs 36a and 36b on the dam wall are closed during sailing hours.
 Please be aware when casting out during these times and treat the sailors with respect.

-Carp - large catches are now common.
+Carp - Many PB's are smashed at Drayton.
 Most modern carp fishing techniques will produce results, with the best sport to be had in the afternoons and evenings.

-Pike - there's also excellent pike fishing in winter, with a venue record of 26lb.
+Pike - there's also excellent pike fishing in winter, with a venue record of 28lb.
+Pike fishing is only permitted between 1st October and 31st March.